 Other Formative Experiences:

 Manuela is the daughter of the actress Ursula Thiess and the stepdaughter of the actor Robert Taylor.
 She also was a part-time prison activist and taught in the California Department of Corrections for 15 years.
 In addition, she has taught at a juvenile hall as well as multi-leveled courses in part time assignments in Art, English, and Literature.

 Since she moved to Mexico in 2008 with her husband - Gustavo Garcia, an optometrist, artist, and motorcycle enthusiast - she has devoted most of her time to photography.
-She also enjoys reading, drawing, and writing poetry, as well as working with some of the neighborhood children where she lives.
+In addition, she enjoys reading, drawing, painting on furniture, and writing poetry, as well as working with some of the neighborhood children where she lives.

 She and her husband share their home with four dogs, two cats, four turtles, and some aquarium fish.